This past year, we’ve all had to adapt to an ever-changing world.

 That’s why it’s critical to make the right choices when deciding how to manage your own stress.

-And now, without further ado, here’s my Daily Defense Plan.
 It can help you destress safely and naturally, using the whole-body healing power of rhythm and sound.

 Even though life feels stressful right now, remember to tap into your body’s built-in tools to help keep yourself in balance.